 Now you know what internal site search is …

-An excellent search experience is customized to fit a websites and can have many benefits including:
+An excellent search experience is customized to fit a website and can have many benefits including:

 – more positive user experiences